The maximum attachment size limit in Gmail is 25 MB. But there is a solution if you need to send more than 25 MB.

 - MB is Megabyte and is used for file sizes.

-- Mb is Megabit and is used to refer data speed.
+- Mb is Megabit and is used to reference data speed.

 You can upload any file type on Drive.
 But these are some of the supported file types you can preview using Google Drive: